durgaprasad-dev-cse/Cybersecurity-Platform/README.md

   │
   ▼
 Digital Fingerprint
+Hash Integrity

 If the contents of a file change, its SHA-256 hash will also change.

-SHA-256 is commonly used in cybersecurity for:
+Cybersecurity Uses

-File identification
+🔹 File Identification

+Helps uniquely identify a particular file version.

-Malware research
+🔹 Malware Research

+Can be used when researching known malicious files.

-Integrity verification
+🔹 Integrity Verification

+Helps verify whether a file has changed.

-Threat intelligence
+🔹 Threat Intelligence

+Hashes can be compared with threat-intelligence databases.

-Incident investigation
+🔹 Incident Investigation

+Hashes can help identify files during security investigations.

 9. 📱 APK Security Analyzer

 The APK Security Analyzer performs local static inspection of Android APK packages without executing the APK.

-Local APK Analysis Includes
-APK archive validation
-File count
-DEX file detection
-Native library detection
-Suspicious filenames
-AndroidManifest.xml inspection
-Security-sensitive permissions
-Application components
-Embedded URLs
-Domain extraction
-Suspicious keywords
-SHA-256 calculation
-Local risk classification
-Security-Sensitive Permissions

-The analyzer can identify permissions related to capabilities such as:

-SMS access
-Phone calls
-Contacts
-Camera
-Microphone
-Location
-Storage
-Package installation
-Overlay windows
-Accessibility services
-Boot completion
-Internet communication
-Foreground services
+Local APK Analysis
+🔹 APK Archive Validation

+Checks whether the uploaded APK can be processed as an archive.

+🔹 File Count

+Determines the number of files contained inside the APK.

+🔹 DEX Detection

+Identifies Android Dalvik Executable files.

+🔹 Native Library Detection

+Identifies native libraries included in the APK.

+🔹 Suspicious Filenames

+Checks for potentially suspicious filenames.

+🔹 AndroidManifest.xml Inspection

+Examines Android application manifest information.

+🔹 Security-Sensitive Permissions

+Identifies permissions associated with sensitive capabilities.

+🔹 Application Components

+Examines application components contained within the package.

+🔹 Embedded URLs

+Identifies URLs contained inside the APK.

+🔹 Domain Extraction

+Extracts domains found during static analysis.

+🔹 Suspicious Keywords

+Searches for potentially suspicious strings or keywords.

+🔹 SHA-256 Calculation

+Calculates the APK's SHA-256 hash.

+🔹 Local Risk Classification

+Produces a preliminary risk classification.

+🔐 Security-Sensitive Permissions

+The analyzer can identify permissions related to:

+📩 SMS Access

+Permissions associated with reading or sending SMS messages.

+📞 Phone Calls

+Permissions associated with phone functionality.

+👥 Contacts

+Permissions associated with accessing contacts.

+📷 Camera

+Permissions associated with camera access.

+🎙️ Microphone

+Permissions associated with microphone access.

+📍 Location

+Permissions associated with location information.

+💾 Storage

+Permissions associated with storage access.

+📦 Package Installation

+Permissions associated with application installation.

+🪟 Overlay Windows

+Permissions associated with displaying content over other applications.

+♿ Accessibility Services

+Permissions associated with accessibility functionality.

+🔄 Boot Completion

+Permissions associated with starting services after device boot.

+🌐 Internet Communication

+Permissions associated with network communication.

+⚙️ Foreground Services

+Permissions associated with foreground service operation.

 Important: A permission by itself does not prove that an APK is malicious.
 Legitimate applications may require sensitive permissions depending on their functionality.